Tesla claims Laguna Seca lap record, but what's under the hood?

 Bozi Tatarevic on Twitter was quick to point out that the car appears to have significant modifications, including a Model 3 steering wheel.
 Exactly what other modifications the car is running remain to be seen.
 (We've reached out to Tesla for clarification and will update this if any further details are provided.)

-Given the Plaid drivetrain is not available to consumers, and given Tesla has not clarified other details like suspension and tires, it's impossible to call this lap time any kind of record.
+Given the Plaid drivetrain isn't available to consumers, and given Tesla hasn't clarified other details such as suspension and tires, it's impossible to call this lap time any kind of record.
 But is it impressive?
-Absolutely, and we're on the edge of our seats waiting for the next assault.
+Absolutely.
+And though we're on the edge of our seats waiting for the next assault's results, we've got some video footage of this new Plaid-spec Model S on the Nurburgring courtesy of YouTuber Automotive Mike.

+Does the modded Model S look like it's fast?
+Absolutely, but it's worth saying that it doesn't exactly look graceful as it carves its way through the corners.
+What's more, its tires sound like they're also exceedingly unhappy with what's being done to them thanks to the Model S' certified Thicc-boi weight of nearly 5,000 pounds.

+Much like with the Laguna Seca situation, the Nurburgring "record attempt" doesn't seem to have a specific class in mind.
+Nor does it seem to be sanctioned by the 'Ring itself, with Tesla again having ignored the process for setting a time that's been adhered to by other manufacturers.
+Beyond that, our pal Bozi -- the Encyclopedia Brown of car esoterica on the internet -- points out that there is no official record for electric sedans at the 'Ring so the Tesla would have to gun for one of three records, two of which are possible and one which is seriously never going to happen.

+Update, 2:01 p.m.: Adds video and more detail on Tesla's plans for the Nurburgring.

-Discuss: Tesla claims Laguna Seca lap record, but what's under the hood?
+Discuss: Tesla claims Laguna Seca lap record and has eyes on the 'Ring, but what's under the hood?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.